omniauth/omniauth-saml/README.md

 * `:idp_sso_target_url` - The URL to which the authentication request should be sent.
   This would be on the identity provider. **Required**.

+* `:idp_slo_target_url` - The URL to which the single logout request and response should be sent.
+This would be on the identity provider.
+Optional.

+* `:default_relay_state` - The URL to use as default RelayState on single logouts.
+The value is the URL and can be configured as a string or a callback that optionally takes the request and results in the URL.
+This would be on the service provider.
+Optional.

 * `:idp_sso_target_url_runtime_params` - A dynamic mapping of request params that exist during the request phase of OmniAuth that should to be sent to the IdP after a specific mapping.
 So for example, a param `original_request_param` with value `original_param_value`,